boy with dyslexia

 Learning to read can feel like an insurmountable task.
 This 130+ page activity book is a great tool that provides children with multiple, daily activities designed to improve their auditory processing and letter formation skills.
 The pages are chock full of games, mazes, and letter matching activities.
 Kids practice their writing based on sounds and improve their reading skills based on a variety of research-proven methodologies.

-Orton Gillingham Tools For Kids With Dyslexia
+Tools for Kids With Dyslexia

 There are 100 activities focusing specifically on letters “b”, “d”, “p” and “q”.
 Children will practice writing and tracing the letters using a very systematic, repetitive process.
 There is also a phonetic component to work on identifying missing sounds.
 A great supplemental workbook for kids working on problems with letter reversal and mix-up.